dss886/PagingRecyclerView/README.md

 ## Thanks

+1\.
 This project is largely an external version of [nicolasjafelle's PagingListView](https://github.com/nicolasjafelle/PagingListView), which is no longer be maintained.

-[cundong's HeaderAndFooterRecyclerView](https://github.com/cundong/HeaderAndFooterRecyclerView) also give a lot of inspiration to this project.
+2\. [cundong's HeaderAndFooterRecyclerView](https://github.com/cundong/HeaderAndFooterRecyclerView) also gives a lot of inspiration to this project.

 ## License